Alxandr/tenniskata/README.md

 # Kata: Tennis

-## In English

-Tennis has a rather quirky scoring system, and to newcomers it can be a little difficult to keep track of.
-Your task is to write a system which a scoreboard can use to display the current score during tennis matches.

-You can assume, when player 1 scores, a method `wonPoint(“player1”)` is being called, and similarly `wonPoint(“player2”)`.
-To get the current score as a string the `getScore()` function is called.

-1. A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
-The score is then “Win for player1” or “Win for player2”.
-2. The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as “Love”, “Fifteen”, “Thirty”, and “Forty” respectively.
-3. If at least three points have been scored by each player, and the scores are equal, the score is “Deuce”.
-4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “Advantage player1” or “Advantage player2”.

- N.B!
-Sets and Matches are out of scope, so you only need to report the score for the current game.

 ## På norsk

 Tennis har et litt spesielt poengsystem, og for nykommere kan det til tider være vanskelig å følge.
 Jobben din er å skrive et system som en resultattavle kan benytte for å vise frem nåværende stilling under tennis kamper.